NIRALUser/BrainKeychainAutomation/README.md

 - Click 'Install Extensions', then click the search bar in the top right corner.
 - Search 'MeshToLabelMap' then click install (you will need to reload 3D Slicer after installing).

 ## 2.)
-Confugure BrainKeyCreatorExtension
+Configure BrainKeyCreatorExtension

 ### BrainKeyCreatorExtension.py
 ![KeyCreatorExtensionUI](https://i.gyazo.com/2b89103a665caf84f51db00a3377cf85.png)
 - Open 3D Slicer again and click on 'edit' at the very top of your screen and then click on 'Application Settings'.
 - Click on 'Modules' and then either click 'Add' and specify where you downloaded the module (BrainKeyCreatorExtension.py), or drag the file location into the 'Additional modules' section.
-- Close and then open, or restart 3D Slicer so that the module will load into your extension list.
+- Close and then open, or restart 3D Slicer, so that the module will load into your extension list.
 - To find the module, click on the search bar to the right of 'modules' on the home screen of 3D Slicer and search BrainKeyCreatorExtension.
 - You should then be able to load the extension and specify a directory for input surfaces (be sure to follow the example format that is in as a placeholder).
 - The input folder of brain hemispheres should not be named Keychains, otherwise the keychains made by the script will be placed into the input folder.
-- You will also be given the opportunity to specify and output location.
+- You will also be given the opportunity to specify the output location.
 If you do not, it will be placed in the same location as the input folder.
 - Click 'Apply' and let the module run.
 If it says that 3D Slicer is not responding or has a loading icon, do not worry.
 The module takes roughly 3-5 minutes to render each keychain.
+Slicer will be unresponsive during that time.
-- After it has finished running you should have a directory called 'Keychains' in the output folder you specified, or the same as your input directory if you didn't write an output location.
+- After it has finished running, you should have a directory called 'Keychains' in the output folder you specified, or the same as your input directory if you didn't write an output location.
 - When using the extension, the left and right hemisphere surfaces have to be in "vtk" format, as well as contain "left" and "right" in the filename (freesurfer style lh & rh naming will not be recognized)

 ## 2.)
 Configure KeySceneCreatorExtension